20 Banff Rental Car Tips You SHOULD Know

 This should go without saying, but drinking and driving is a grave offense in Canada.
 In Canada, the maximum legal BAC is 80 milligrams of alcohol in 100 milliliters of blood (.08).

-If you get caught driving with a BAC over this limit, it will likely result in a DUI and being hauled off to jail.
-Certainly ruining your vacation.
-There are no Ubers in Banff or Canmore, however there are a few taxi services.
-If you need a taxi in Canmore, call Three Sisters Taxi, if you need one in Banff, call Banff Taxi.
+If you get caught driving with a BAC over this limit,you will likely be charged with a DUI and hauled off to jail, which will certainly ruin your vacation.
+There are no Ubers in Banff or Canmore; however, there are a few taxi services.
+If you need a taxi in Canmore, call Three Sisters Taxi.
+If you need one in Banff, call Banff Taxi.

 The Best Transport Options if You Opt Out of Renting a Car in Banff